MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

   - The system uses an uninterruptible power supply (UPS) to power the disk.

-  - The system has disabled the disk's write-caching feature by default.
+  - The system disables the disk's write-caching feature by default.

 - When using VHD files, we recommend you use pass-through disks or fixed-size VHDs instead of dynamic VHDs.
 Pass-through disks are ideal because they're optimized for performance on VMs and don't support the snapshot feature, which we don't recommend using for DCs.